 Voice: grunts, groans and hisses with chew and cho calls made at the nest.

 Similar species: there are two records of the similar yellow-billed spoonbill in New Zealand, which is slightly larger and heavier, with a pale yellowish bill and legs.
-The white heron is taller and thinner with a slender, pointed, bright yellow bill.
+The white heron is taller and thinner with a slender, pointed, bright yellow bill (note that bill is mainly black just before and during breeding).

 Distribution and habitat